manybothans/plex-requester-collections/README.md

 -   Plex and Overseerr connection details are required, but Radarr, Sonarr, and Tautulli connection details are optional.
     -   If Radarr and/or Sonarr connection details are provided, then Tautulli connection details are required as well.
 -   If a user requests an item in Overseerr, tag the item in Plex with `requester:plex_username`.
 -   Unless the environment variable `FEATURE_CREATE_COLLECTIONS` is set to `0`, also create smart collections in Plex for each requester that include the tagged media items, and tag the collection with `owner:plex_username`.
-These collections will have titles such as `Movies Requested by plex_username` or `TV Shows Requested by plex_username`, and the Sort Titles will have the prefix `zzz_` so the collections appear at the bottom of the list.
+These collections will have titles such as `Movies Requested by overseerr_displayName` or `TV Shows Requested by plex_username`, and the Sort Titles will have the prefix `zzz_` so the collections appear at the bottom of the list.
 -   If Tautulli and Radarr/Sonarr connection details are set in environment variables:
     -   If a user requests an item in Overseerr, tag the item in Radarr/Sonarr with `requester:plex_username`.
     -   If Tautulli shows that a user OTHER THAN the requester has watched the item in the last 3 months, tag the item in Radarr/Sonarr with `others_watching`.